-The CCP audit takes place on a 5-year cycle, so that every regulated member on the general register is audited once every five years, unless a special circumstance applies.
-In addition, 2-3% of submissions will be randomly selected for a completion audit (i.e., reviewing for coherent sentences in narrative text boxes).
+The CCP audit takes place on a 5-year cycle, so that every regulated member on the general register is audited at least once every five years, unless a special circumstance applies.
+In addition, 2-3% of submissions will be randomly selected for a completion audit.